darkmode-askus/darkmode-askus.github.io/index.md

 ### Milestone 3:

-The goal of Milestone 3 is to finalize the Forums page and implement Google OAuth for users to login with their hawaii.edu account.
+The goal of Milestone 3 is to finalize the Forums page by cleaning up the UI and fixing any issues in the backend.
+Users are able to add a forum or edit and delete their own forum posts.
+Admins can even delete any forum posts if it is inappropriate.
+We also finalized our GitHub Pages.

 #### Milestone 3 was managed using [GitHub Project Board M3](https://github.com/orgs/darkmode-askus/projects/8):